-What Is Retinol?
+What is Retinol?

 Retinol is basically a type of Retinoid found in vitamin A which acts as an exfoliant to help you get rid of the damaged skin cells.
-It isn’t exactly same as exfoliating but it does encourages cell turnover.
+It isn’t exactly same as exfoliating but it does encourage cell turnover.
 It’s proven to soften fine lines and acne spots too.

 They work in three ways –

-- Fight free radicals
+1) Fight free radicals

-- Improve collagen level
+2) Improve collagen level

-- Speed up cell turnover (so they unclog your pores, making them appear smaller)
+3) Speed up cell turnover (so they unclog your pores, making them appear smaller)

 Best to start at the age of 25.
 You can also start using it at a young age, say early 20s.
-Afterall, Prevention is a lot easier than correction.
+After all, Prevention is a lot easier than correction.

 Big Tip: If you notice signs of irritation, reduce the frequency of use until you find the correct balance for your skin.

-- Start with a pea-sized amount – with a lighter dose of around 0.05% on alternate days , to treat your entire face at least 10 minutes after cleansing your face (avoid applying it to your eyes and mouth).
+• Start with a pea-sized amount – with a lighter dose of around 0.05% on alternate days , to treat your entire face at least 10 minutes after cleansing your face (avoid applying it to your eyes and mouth).
 Follow up with a moisturizer to buffer any irritation.
 You can start using it nightly, once your skin is accustomed.

-- Make a habit of applying sunscreen daily as Retinol can make your skin sensitive to sunlight.
+• Make a habit of applying sunscreen daily as retinol can make your skin sensitive to sunlight.

-If you wish to apply it during daytime, Make sure you wear a broad-spectrum (SPF 30+ ) sunscreen as the last step in your daytime skincare routine to protect the new healthy skin that is being created.
+If you wish to apply it during daytime for some reason, make sure you wear a broad-spectrum (SPF 30+ ) sunscreen as the last step in your daytime skincare routine to protect the new healthy skin that is being created.

-NOTE: When to avoid using Retinol:
+When to avoid using retinol:

-- If you’re planning to get pregnant or are already expecting.
+• If you’re planning to get pregnant or are already expecting.

-- Atleast 2 days before/after getting a wax.
+• At least 2 days before/after getting a wax.

 How long does it take retinol to work?